callumalpass/zk_scripts/README.md

 -   **Bibliography Management:** Tools for managing references and integrating them with your notes for more academic workflows.
 -   **Working Memory:** A tool for capturing thoughts and ideas quickly, with smart note creation and organization capabilities.
--   **Workout Logger:** Track your workouts in markdown.
-Includes reporting capabilities.

 ### Limitations